taicodotca/taico-website/_posts/2024-11-11-run-whiterabbitneo-locally.md

 What's [Ollama](https://ollama.com)?

 I like to think of Ollama as the Docker of LLMs.
-It's a lightweight, easy to use and flexible way to run LLMs.
-It works a lot like Docker, except it's for LLMs, which are of course very different from containers, but the user experience is very similar, at least in my opinion.
+It's an easy to use and flexible way to run LLMs, especially in that you don't have to write a Python script to run the LLM.
+It feels a lot like Docker, except it's for LLMs, which are of course different from containers, but the user experience is similar, at least in my opinion.

 Recently, Ollama added support for running any model that has a GGUF file.
 This is the key to being able to run most of the LLMs on Hugging Face.